bogdal/django-gcm/docs/authentication.rst

 Api key authentication
 ======================

-Allows you to manage access to the GCM api using one of the available ``tastypie`` authentication method - `ApiKeyAuthentication`.
+Allows you to manage access to the GCM api using one of the available ``tastypie`` authentication methods - `ApiKeyAuthentication`.

 .. _django-tastypie Authentication: http://django-tastypie.readthedocs.org/en/latest/authentication.html